illidanlab/PRL/README.md

 ## Acknowledgements
 This research is funded by NSF-IIS 2006633, EF1638679, NSF-IIS-1749940, Office of Naval Research N00014-20-1-2382, National Institue on Aging RF1AG072449.
 Our backbone code is based on [co-teaching](https://github.com/bhanML/Co-teaching).
-For the PRL-G, we use the [opacus](https://github.com/pytorch/opacus) to calculate individual gradient.
+For the PRL-G, we use the [opacus](https://github.com/pytorch/opacus) to calculate the individual gradient.